Paris, London and now Berlin, performance artist Valerie Renay has worn many hats and not just the ones on stage.

 Moody electronic duo KALEIDA first came to wider attention opening for RÓISÍN MURPHY in 2015.
 Covers have always been part of Christina Wood and Cicely Goulder’s repertoire with ‘A Forest’ and ‘Take Me To The River’ being among them.
 KALEIDA’s sparse rendition of NENA’s ‘99 Luftballons’ earned kudos for being very different and was included in the soundtrack of the Cold War spy drama ‘Atomic Blonde’, hauntingly highlighting the currently relevant nuclear apocalypse warning in the lyric.

-In one of the most productive years ever for electronic pop music, The Electricity Club has found it extremely difficult to whittle down the list to 30 songs.
+In one of the most productive years ever for electronic pop music, it has been extremely difficult to whittle down the list to 30 songs.

 The standard has been extremely high and songs which would have made the listing in previous years have been left off.
 This has meant the controversial omission of DEPECHE MODE.